Twins vs. Orioles Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Sonny Gray (4-2) to the mound for his 18th start this season.
+- The Twins' Joe Ryan (8-5) will make his 18th start of the season.

 |Opponent